lfglabs-dev/starknet.quest/README.md

 ## Contributors ✨

-Thanks goes to these wonderful people 1:
+Thanks go to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->